Decatur Public Schools District 61

 Decatur Public Schools District 61 is a public unit school district in Macon County, Illinois.
 As of 2018 it was the 26th largest school district in Illinois, and had one pre-kindergarten/early learning center, four full K-8 schools, eleven elementary schools with kindergarten through sixth grade, two middle schools, two high schools, and two alternative education programs.

+The district includes the majority of Decatur.

 One of the grade schools is a Montessori school.
 High schools include Eisenhower High School and MacArthur High School.
 An older high school, Stephen Decatur High School, closed in 2000.

 As of 2022 the District has 5 elementary schools, 1 middle school, 2 high schools, and 7 specialty schools.

 History

 The earliest record of schooling in Decatur, Illinois, is of school being held in a room on South Main Street in 1830; afterwards it was held in the log courthouse in 1831 and 1832.
 Decatur's first purpose-built schoolhouse was a two-story building at Water and North Park streets, built in the 1840s by the Freemasons, with a classroom on the first floor and the Mason lodge room on the second floor.

 Schools were private at the time, but a state law in 1849 allowed, by public vote, a real estate tax to support schools; Decatur citizens passed the tax in 1851 to repair the "brick school house", presumably the one built by the Masons.